 Diet and exercise go hand in hand.
 Yet, diet is of more consequence because even with strenuous strength training or cardio, you will only burn about 200-250 Cal in an hour.
 Hence, creating a deficit in the Calories you consume is of utmost important.

 I mostly did strength training or lifted weights 4 times a week with heavy duty cardio or Yoga on the remaining 2 days.
 I broke the strength training down by parts.
 Hence, if I did upper body and core on 1 day.
 The next day was lower body.
 Never do the same body parts on consecutive days as muscles need a day of recovery.
-I referred to Fitness Blender videos which are free of cost.
-You have videos starting from beginner level.
+I used home fitness videos which are free of cost.

 Pro-Tip: Before starting weight training, please learn from a trained instructor.
 Else, you have higher chances of injury and the danger of not learning the exercises currently.
 Once you have learnt how to do it properly, you can do it by yourself.

 Additional Reading: 9 Beginner Tips for Women Starting Strength Training